 The program meets the requirements of this Key Element.
-The program provided evidence of academic resources and student support services sufficiency.
+The program provided evidence of sufficient academic and student support services.

 Key Element III-E: Faculty Qualifications & Responsibilities

 The faculty roles, in teaching, scholarship, service, and practice are identified clearly and are congruent with the program's mission, goals, and outcomes.